even4void/aliquote/content/post/so-many-programming-languages.md

 ## Lua

-Well, [Lua](http://www.lua.org/) is a lightweight programming language very useful for automating tasks and interacting with the oerating system.
+Well, [Lua](http://www.lua.org/) is a lightweight programming language very useful for automating tasks and interacting with the operating system.
 According to the documentation, it is robust, fast, portable, embeddable, and powerful yet remaining simple when implementing classes and inheritance.
-I initially came across this language through Context because the MkIV implementation relies on it, and more generally the [LuaTeX](http://www.luatex.org/) engine (but see, e.g, <i class="fa fa-file-pdf-o fa-1x"></i> [ConTEXt MkIV: Going UTF](http://www.tug.org/TUGboat/Articles/tb28-3/tb90hagen.pdf), by Hans Hagen).
+I initially came across this language through Context because the MkIV implementation relies on it, and more generally the [LuaTeX](http://www.luatex.org/) engine (but see, e.g, [ConTEXt MkIV: Going UTF](http://www.tug.org/TUGboat/Articles/tb28-3/tb90hagen.pdf), by Hans Hagen).

-In [another post](yet-another-interactive-shell-for-numerical-calculus-numeric-lua), I described how to install [Numeric Lua](http://numlua.luaforge.net/), which offers some convenient numerical functions, on the Mac.
+In [another post](/post/yet-another-interactive-prompt-for-calculus/), I described how to install [Numeric Lua](http://numlua.luaforge.net/), which offers some convenient numerical functions, on the Mac.

 Some good tutorials to get started with Lua are listed below: